.22 Air Rifles and the Law: Do You Need a Licence?

 If you’re considering a .22 air rifle for target shooting, pest control, or small game hunting, one question likely looms large: do you need a licence?
 The answer hinges on where you live, the rifle’s power, and how you plan to use it.
+This article dives into the regulations, types of air rifles, and practical advice for owning and using a .22 air rifle in the UK, with a nod to global differences.
+Let’s get into it.

 What Are Air Rifles?